AquaticEcoDynamics/modelling-manual/docs/01-gettingstarted.md

 **Comments**

-All programming languages allow the user to write comments on their code to assist in user readability and structure.
+All programming languages allow the user to write comments on their code to assist in readability and structure.
 In R, a comment is defined as a line beginning with a `#`.
 Any characters written after the `#` are ignored by R and not executed.
-It's good practice to get into the habit of commenting your R code as it will likely save you (or someone else!) much angst when returning to old R scripts.
+It's good practice to get into the habit of commenting your R code as it will likely save you (or someone else!) a lot of time later down the track.

 ```r